Join millions of Canadians who have already trusted Loans Canada

 Review Your Transactions

-Do credit card freezes protect you from fraud?
+Do credit freezes protect you from fraud?

-Credit card freezes are a great preventative measure for people who suspect they might be a victim of fraud.
+Credit freezes are a great preventative measure for people who suspect they might be a victim of fraud.
 However, a freeze doesn’t guarantee that no element of fraud will take place.
-For example, a credit card freeze doesn’t stop a fraudster from using your existing credit accounts.
+For example, a credit freeze doesn’t stop a fraudster from using your existing credit accounts.

-How much do credit card freezes cost?
+How much do credit freezes cost?

 Will a credit freeze affect my credit score?